Mercury-Tech-Center/games-aviator-integration-sample/integration.md

 ## Loading Application

-Once the JWT is encrypted on the provider API side, pass the generated front URL, token, provider ID, and language to the game front-end application as query parameters.
+Once the JWT is encrypted on the provider API side, pass the generated front URL, token, provider ID, language, gameId to the game front-end application as query parameters.

 ### Sample Code